 If You’re on the Fence

-That source could be rental property, it could be dividend yielding investments, a side hustle or part time job.
+That source could be a rental property, it could be dividend yielding investments, a side hustle or part-time job.
 It doesn’t even have to be a ton of money coming in (although that would be nice), just so there is at least something coming in until you could find a new job.